All The Internet Marketing Tools You Need To Succeed Online

 Ignoring all the marketing elements and sales pitches, you

-still end up with handy Twitter desktop application that
+still end up with a handy Twitter desktop application that

 puts all your tweeting functions right on your desktop.